xtineledlie/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 </call-out>

 5. Select the exit criteria for this series.
-You can choose from "Contacts will leave the series one they've received all the emails" or "Contacts will leave the series if they no longer meet the entry criteria".
+You can choose either "Contacts will leave the series one they've received all the emails" or "Contacts will leave the series if they no longer meet the entry criteria".

 <call-out>